ayushdeshmukh/heb-automation/README.md

 * [HebScan.py](HebScan.py)
   * The file that constantly scans the HEB delivery schedule, and notifies you via text when there is an opening while blocking off that open spot.
 ### Shopping List
 Open the ShoppingList.txt file, and input your shopping list items like "eggs, milk, bananas, etc.".
-Write each item on their own line, allowing the HebMethod.py file to read each item as a distinct string object and append it to a list.
+Write each item on its own line, allowing the HebMethod.py file to read each item as a distinct string object and append it to a list.
 #### ShoppingList.txt Example:
 ```
 eggs